 The third consecutive year saw Henry and Paul driving together to win a third Alpine and therefore a Gold Cup - one of just 4 awarded.
 They have both continued their involvement in motor sport when time permits and together shared the driving in the E Type 40th anniversary race at Donington Park in 2001, where they led from pole position for much of the race.

 Creating the Eagle Legend

 In 1989 Henry was joined by Paul Brace, who had established his reputation as a development engineer, and who had his own desire to do more than just restore E-Types.
-Matthew Dewhurst joined shortly afterwards, having been working with Paul for 5 years.
-They are both now Directors of the company.

 In late 1992 the company moved to larger and better-equipped premises near Uckfield in Sussex.
 The next milestone in the company’s development had occurred in 1991 when author John McLaren approached Henry with a quest.
 An owner of an E-Type and delighted with what this classic car was capable of providing, John, like many owners, had become disillusioned with its inability to provide that pleasure on a reliable basis.
 As a result he was driving a high performance Japanese car, a Skyline GTR, on an everyday basis.

 Despite that car’s reliability, speed and equipment, he hankered after the pure driving pleasure he enjoyed in his E-Type.

 What he wanted was an E-Type that would perform faultlessly, whether it was commuting through a city or making a high-speed tour across the Alps and through Europe – more than a conventional restoration would offer at that time.
 From that desire was born Eagle Number One - the first of the model type that has gone on to become a classic in its own right.

 Eagle E-Types and E-Types